 Has dry diapers for at least 2 hours during the day or is dry after naps or overnight

 Getting started with toilet training

-The following tips may help you get started with toilet training:
+These tips may help you get started with toilet training:

 If there are siblings, ask them to let the younger child see you praising them for using the toilet.